-Leadership should also give consideration to services directed to employees versus services directed to employers.
+Leadership should also consider services directed to employees versus services directed to employers.
 Employers may be forced to lay off employees and consideration should be given as to maintaining confidential discussion with employers separate from employees who may be at the centre to address employment insurance or searching for alternate employment.